-You will need a building permit before undertaking most building or demolition work.
+You will require a building permit before undertaking most building or demolition work.
 To obtain this, you will need to engage a private building surveyor as Council do not issue building permits.
 A building permit confirms that a building surveyor has approved your plans and relevant documentation before your project begins.

 After the work is completed, your chosen building surveyor will return to check that work is completed according to the application and plans, and that it is compliant with the applicable building and safety standards.

 If you are planning to demolish, extend or build, you need to understand your responsibilities.
 We will work with you to ensure your work is compliant and meets the relevant building and safety standards, protects the local heritage, and doesn’t have an impact on your neighbours.

 - Amend or Extend a Report and Consent

 - Building File Search Request OR complete our online form

 - Building Information Request Regulation 326 - Typically for Conveyancing Purposes

 - Neighbours Response Declaration Form for Report and Consent

 - Occupancy of Footpath or Road Reserve (Hoarding)

 - Occupancy Permit for Place of Public Entertainment (POPE)